alvarolorentedev/express-exception-handler/README.md

 }))
 ```

-it also integrates an extended class from Error that contains a `message` and a `status` that can be used to pass diferent information to the error handle
+it also integrates an extended class from Error that contains a `message` and a `status` that can be used to pass different information to the error handle

 ```js
 var httpError = require('express-exception-handler').exception